Daysip5272/github-tutorial/README.md

 ---
 ## Repository Setup
 1. go inside the workspace you made
-* type "mkdir first-repo"
+2. type `mkdir first-repo`
    * this makes your first folder
-* type "cd first-repo"
+3. type `cd first-repo`
    * to get inside that folder
-* type "pwd"
+4. type `pwd`
-  * you should see this "/home/nitrous/github-learning/first-repo"
+  * you should see this _/home/nitrous/github-learning/first-repo_
   * this also checks where you are.
-* git init
+5. `git init`
   * start git in our repository (repo) that was our directory for version control (do this only one time)
-* touch README.md
+6. `touch README.md`
   * makes a new file
-* open the README
+7. open the README
   * type anything on it
-* save
+8. save
  * if theres a little circle next to the README.md on top press it and save it.
-* the type "git add Readme.md"
+9. then type `git add Readme.md`
   * to add it.
-*  then type "git commit -m “write here a short message that says what you just did or change”
+10.  then type `git commit -m “write here a short message that says what you just did or change”`
-*  then type "git push"
+11.  then type `git push`
 ##### Everytime you make a change repeat steps 8 to 11.
 ### Go back to github.com that is our remote
-* after you had already make an account
+12. after you had already make an account
-* go to the top right coner click on the "+" and press New repository
+13. go to the top right coner click on the "+" and press New repository
-* give a  Repository name: ""
+14. give a  Repository name: ""
   * the names need to **ALWAYS** match to the name of the folder.
-* then press "create repository"
+15. then press _create repository_
-* your going get a page like this
+16. your going get a page like this
  * image
   * it has to be "ssh" so it could work
-* after coping, paste line by line on the c9 but first make sure your in the folder where you did the changes
+17. after coping, paste line by line on the c9 but first make sure your in the folder where you did the changes
-* then go back to github.com and refresh the page and you see the changes.
+18. then go back to github.com and refresh the page and you see the changes.

 ---
 ## Workflow & Commands

+git init :
+is a code that is being use only one time to start git in our repository (repo) that was our directory for version control

+git status :
+is a command that helps you see what was been edited since the last commit and also that give you advice on what to do if your stuck.
+It will show up on color red.

+git add file.ext :
+is an adding code that add the files to be committed to the stage.

+git status :
+the command to see the commitment file on stage.
+It will show green is you done the command before.

+commit

+push